Why Work With Our Prenuptial Agreement Attorney in White Plains & Westchester County?

 - Understand Westchester’s legal landscape – Our team applies local court insight to address the specific needs of our community.

-How Prenuptial Agreements Work in White Plains & New York
+How Prenuptial Agreements Work in New York

 A prenuptial agreement in New York is a binding contract signed before your marriage, setting terms for property rights, financial obligations, and asset division.
 While these agreements give couples flexibility, courts in White Plains and across New York require them to meet specific legal criteria.
-These include:

-- Both parties must receive independent legal representation or clearly waive the right in writing
+- Both parties must receive independent legal representation or clearly waive the right in writing.

-- Each party must provide full financial disclosure before signing
+- Each party must provide full financial disclosure before signing.

-- Terms must remain fair and not unconscionable at the time of execution
+- Terms must remain fair and not unconscionable at the time of execution.

-- All signatures must be notarized
+- All signatures must be notarized.

 Our Step-by-Step Approach & Supportive Process

-Starting the process with a prenuptial agreement lawyer in White Plains may feel daunting, but our team ensures your experience remains straightforward and stress-free.
 Our step-by-step method keeps the process organized and easy for both parties:

 - Initial consultation – We learn about your goals, then explain how New York marital law applies to your plans.